drmcknight/drmcknight.github.io/_posts/2018-09-17-prioritizing-tech-debt.md

 ---
 layout: post
 title: "Prioritizing Tech Debt"
-date:   2018-09-17 01:00:00 -0500
+date:   2018-09-08 01:00:00 -0500
 categories: [software]
 description:
 image:
 permalink: archive/2018/09/17/prioritizing-tech-debt
 ---

-When setting priority, tech debt seems to want to crawl to the bottom of the list.
-The business wants to deliver valuable feature x and developers want to fix developer-nagging issue y.
-We need to improve how we advocate for resolving tech debt.
-I've been working on improving at this so I'll list out a few things that I've found handy.
+I've been working on how to best advocate prioritizing tech debt in quarterly planning.
+These are a few things that I've found handy.

 ## Be Specific
-When creating the artifacts that will be discussed in planning meetings (JIRA stories or note cards), paint a clear and simple picture of what the tech debt is and why it's debt.
+When creating the artifacts (JIRA stories, note cards, etc.) that will be discussed in planning meetings, paint a clear and simple picture of what the tech debt is and why it's debt.
 Be wary of including too much information.
-Your non-technical people may skim over the details and you'll wind up [bikeshedding](https://en.wiktionary.org/wiki/bikeshedding).
+Your non-technical teammates may skim over the details and you'll wind up [bikeshedding](https://en.wiktionary.org/wiki/bikeshedding).

 **Bad:**
 Our CSS is difficult to work with.
 It needs to be cleaned up.